 Waste Collection and Recycling

-For the safety of our renters, the short-term rentals bylaw enforces the maintenance of both land and buildings within the Town of Fort Erie.
+For the safety of our renters, the Short-Term Rental By-law enforces the maintenance of both land and buildings within the Town of Fort Erie.
 In addition to dealing with garbage and debris, the property standards by-law also regulates the condition of buildings, such as structural soundness.
 If you have concerns about the building's condition, please contact Town Hall and speak to staff directly.